2005 xA New Car Test Drive

 The only factory-installed option Toyota offers on the xA besides the automatic transmission is a safety package comprising front seat-mounted side airbags and front and rear seat side curtain airbags ($650).

-There are, however, some 40 accessories buyers can buy, installed at the factory or dealership.
+Some 40 accessories are available, installed at the factory or dealership.
 Many are appearance oriented and include appliques for B-pillars, the fuel door, instrument panel, door sills and rear bumper; license plate frames; mudguards; tail lamp garnish; rear spoiler; removable roof rack; red, blue or clear covers for the remote keyless entry; and sport pedals in choice of red, blue or silver.
 Functional accessories include a cargo liner, net and tote; carpeted floor mats; auto-dimming rear view mirror; satellite tuner and auxiliary antenna; subwoofer; security system; wheel locks; and alloy wheels.
-On the performance list are a cold-air induction system; front strut tower brace; and an assortment of offerings from Toyota Racing Development (18-inch wheels with Pirelli P Zero tires, lowering springs, strut/shock set; and sport muffler).
+On the performance list are a cold-air induction system; front strut tower brace; and an assortment of bits from Toyota Racing Development, including 18-inch wheels with Pirelli P Zero tires, lowering springs, strut/shock set; and a sport muffler.